prometheus/node_exporter/https/README.md

   # Defaults for all options are nil values
 tlsConfig :

-  # Root CA's should be a string path to the set of root certificate authorities
+  # RootCA's should be a string path to the set of root certificate authorities
   # if nil it will use the host's root CA set
   rootCAs : ~

-  # Server Name used to verify hostname on returned certs
+  # ServerName used to verify hostname on returned certs
   # unless Insecure Skip Verify is true
   serverName : ~

-  # Client auth declares the policy the server will follow for client auth
+  # ClientAuth declares the policy the server will follow for client auth
   # Accepts the following string values and maps to ClientAuth Policies
   # NoClientCert                -
   # RequestClientCert           -